The Morse-Smale Property of the Thurston Spine: Definitions and conventions

-\textbf{Eutactic.} In the literature a point $x\in \mathcal{T}_{g}$ in $\mathrm{Sys}(C)$ is defined to be \textit{eutactic} if for every derivation $v$ in $T_{x}\mathcal{T}_{g}$, either the evaluations $\{vL(c)(x)\ |\ c \in C\}$ are all zero, or there is at least one $c\in C$ for which $vL(c)(x)$ is strictly positive and another for which it is strictly negative.
+\textbf{Eutactic.} In the literature, a point $x\in \mathcal{T}_{g}$ in $\mathrm{Sys}(C)$ is defined to be \textit{eutactic} if for every derivation $v$ in $T_{x}\mathcal{T}_{g}$, either the evaluations $\{vL(c)(x) \mid c \in C\}$ are all zero, or there is at least one $c\in C$ for which $vL(c)(x)$ is strictly positive and another for which it is strictly negative.
 In this paper the term eutactic will be generalised.
-A set of curves $C$ (not necessarily systoles) will be called eutactic at a point $x$ in $\mathcal{T}_{g}$ if for every derivation $v$ in $T_{x}\mathcal{T}_{g}$, either the evaluations $\{vL(c)(x)\ |\ c \in C\}$ are all zero, or there is at least one $c\in C$ for which $vL(c)(x)$ is strictly positive and another for which it is strictly negative.
-Similarly, for a fixed subspace $V\in T_{x}\mathcal{T}_{g}$, the set of curves $C$ will be called $V$-eutactic at $x$ if for every derivation $v$ in $V$, either the evaluations $\{vL(c)(x)\ |\ c \in C\}$ are all zero, or there is at least one $c\in C$ for which $vL(c)(x)$ is strictly positive and another for which it is strictly negative. \\
+A set of curves $C$ (not necessarily systoles) will be called eutactic at a point $x$ in $\mathcal{T}_{g}$ if for every derivation $v$ in $T_{x}\mathcal{T}_{g}$, either the evaluations~${\{vL(c)(x) \mid c \in C\}}$ are all zero, or there is at least one $c\in C$ for which $vL(c)(x)$ is strictly positive and another for which it is strictly negative.
+Similarly, for a fixed subspace $V\in T_{x}\mathcal{T}_{g}$, the set of curves $C$ will be called $V$-eutactic at $x$ if for every derivation $v$ in $V$, either the evaluations~${\{vL(c)(x) \mid c \in C\}}$ are all zero, or there is at least one $c\in C$ for which $vL(c)(x)$ is strictly positive and another for which it is strictly negative.

 \textbf{Thurston's Lipschitz map construction.} A construction of a map $\mathcal{T}_{g}\rightarrow \mathcal{T}_{g}$ will now be surveyed.
-The input of this construction is $(m,A)$, where $m$ is a geodesic multicurve on $S_{g}$ and $A$ is a set of pairwise disjoint geodesic arcs with endpoints on $m$, meeting $m$ at right angles, and with the property that $A$ has nonzero geometric intersection number with every boundary component of a regular neighbourhood of $m$.
+This is explained in detail in \cite{PT}.
+The input of this construction is $(m,A)$, where $m$ is a geodesic multicurve on $S_{g}$ and $A$ is a set of pairwise disjoint geodesic arcs with endpoints on~$m$, meeting $m$ at right angles, and with the property that $A$ has nonzero geometric intersection number with every boundary component of a tubular neighbourhood of $m$.
 The output of the construction is a family of maps $\mathcal{T}_{g}\rightarrow \mathcal{T}_{g}$ which are used to control the change in the lengths of some curves relative to others.
-This construction was used in \cite{Thurston} to prove Proposition \ref{Thurstonprop}, with $m$ isotopic to the boundary of the subsurface filled by $C$, and $A$ a set of arcs that intersect every curve in $C$. \\
+This construction was used in \cite{Thurston} to prove Proposition \ref{Thurstonprop}, with $m$ isotopic to the boundary of the subsurface filled by $C$, and $A$ a set of arcs that intersect every curve in $C$.